|

 protections afforded by this subdivision.
 If the protections

-are so waived, the public body shall open such records for
+are so waived, such records shall be disclosed.

 §